CyberSecAI/CWEMap/crewai/prompts/extract_key_entities/system.md

     [ATTACKER] <Type of attacker>
     [IMPACT] <Potential impact of the vulnerability>
     [VECTOR] <Attack vector>
-    [ROOTCAUSE] <Root cause of the vulnerability i.e. the original weakness>
+    [ROOTCAUSE] <The initial root cause weakness that led to the vulnerability>
 4. Do not provide any additional text or comments or analysis.
 5. Double check your work to ensure that the identified weakness is a true weakness and not just a technical impact.